 Breathing clean and pure air is the need of the hour.
 And if you get to live in and around a metropolitan city, it makes the situation much much worse.
 An air purifier is necessary for such conditions to lead a healthier life.

 So in this article, I am comparing air purifiers from Xiaomi and Philips.
-When it comes to features and functionality both the air purifiers look impressive and promising in the paper.
+When it comes to features and functionality both air purifiers look impressive and promising on paper.
 But do they keep up with their promises in real-world performance?

 Xiaomi Air Purifier vs Philips Air Purifier

 Build and design is really important when it comes to air purifiers.
 They should be rigid to handle any kind of situation thrown at them.
 As air purifiers are always exposed to unfortunate circumstances, build quality plays a major role.

 It is also very important for an air purifier to be compact and portable to move around the house with ease.
 Talking of compact build and portability, both Xiaomi and Phillips have a clear idea of what they are really into and have executed it well.